richmccartney/react-starter-kit/README.md

 - Unit testing with Jest &amp; Enzyme
 - Flow for static type checking
 - Emotion for performant and flexible CSS-in-JS.

+## Build for production

+To build the react app for production use the command `yarn build`.
+This will package and move all required files in to the `/dist` folder.